jason-s-yu/ch/README.md

 Flags:
       --cap-add stringArray        special capacity to add to Docker Container (syscalls) --context string             context to build Dockerfile (default ".")
-  -f, --file string                path to Dockerfile, should be relative to context flag -h, --help                       help for create
+      --cpus float                 number of CPUs to allocate to the container (default: 0.0 means all available) -f, --file string                path to Dockerfile, should be relative to context flag -h, --help                       help for create
   -i, --image string               image name to pull from DockerHub